Hierarchical Modeling of Abundance in Closed Population Capture-Recapture Models Under Heterogeneity: Likelihoods and varying dimensions

-Likelihoods for model $M_{h}$ include an integrated likelihood \cite[]{Burnham1978,Otis1978}, a ``full'' likelihood \cite[]{Pledger2000, King2008}, or a super-population likelihood \cite[]{Royle2007}.
+Likelihoods for model \Mh include an integrated likelihood \cite[]{Burnham1978}, a ``full'' likelihood \cite[]{King2008}, and a super-population likelihood of RDL.
 The three most obvious differences between these approaches are (i) whether or not $N$ is explicitly included in the likelihood, (ii) the presence or absence of combinatorial terms involving $N$, and (iii) the presence or absence of a superpopulation (with corresponding value $M$) in the model.
-The likelihood of \cite{Royle2007} does not include $N$, or combinatorial terms involving $N$, but does include $M$.
-The full likelihood approach of \cite{Pledger2000} explicitly includes $N$ and associated combinatorial terms, does not include $M$ and treats the vector of capture probabilities $\bm{p}$ as parameters. \cite{Burnham1978} explicitly includes $N$, does not include $M$ and models $\bm p$ as random effects; combinatorial terms appear once the capture probabilities are integrated out of the likelihood.
+We do not consider conditional approaches, such as those discussed by \cite{Sanathanan1972}.